Introduction: Why "Too Big to Fail" Matters

 Why It Still Matters

-Fifteen years later, the lesson hasn’t sunk in.
+Fifteen years later, we still haven’t learned the lesson.
 Banks are bigger than ever.
 The system is still fragile.
 And if another crisis comes, the costs will once again land on ordinary people.

 This article series presents the main ideas of my book in digestible form.
 For a complete and detailed treatment, see Risikoethik der Banken (The Risk Ethics of Banks), published by Mohr Siebeck and freely available in Open Access.
 Feel free to use it in teaching, seminars, and academic discussions.